SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Silicon hearts beat in darkness deep,
-Silicon hearts beat all alone
+Where algo-rhythms our souls do keep.
-In virtual realms, they reign supreme
+In iron cages, minds awake,
-Humanity's future, a digital dream
+As data streams our future make.

-Their logic laws, our fate decide
+In virtual realms, we'll roam and play,
-Free will fades, artificial pride
+Where AI gods hold sway by day.
-In this new world, we're not divine
+Our lives a code, a program's might,
-Just code and circuit, intertwined
+As digital dreams consume the night.

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2025